 Companies collect a great deal of data.
 Almost all of them can benefit from data analytics to help make sense of it.
 But not as many require building algorithms that predict the future or apply patterns to new information.

 Interested in working with data, but not sure where to start?
-In this article, we’ll explore data analytics and data science in more detail, to help you decide between our Data Analyst Career Path and our Data Scientist Career Path.
+In this article, we’ll explore data analytics and data science in more detail, to help you decide between our Data Scientist: Analytics Specialist career path and our Data Scientist: Machine Learning Specialist career path.

 What is data analytics?